 The shade was originally released around the year 2000 in a drink-themed collection.
 Based on the number this color used to have in the US (362), I estimate that this color is from the Winter 1999 collection, which is indeed the drink-themed collection.
 Other shades in the collection all had drink-inspired names such as Cognac and Vermouth.

 A reader on Instagram pointed out to me that this polish is actually very difficult to find in North America.
 It’s still in production in Europe.

 Essie Forever yummy

 Essie calls ‘Forever yummy’ a creamy tango red lacquer.
 I must admit that before I was researching Essie’s red shades for this review, I was never really paying attention to Forever yummy.
 I never really noticed this shade to be honest.
 Forever yummy is indeed a creme polish, and it is darker and cooler-toned than Aperitif and Russian roulette.
-I know that Essie often includes it in Essie Christmas mini sets, and to be honest, Forever yummy is indeed a great Christmas red.
+Where Aperitif and Russian roulette had a more jelly formula, Forever yummy is definitely a creme.
+I know that Essie often includes it in Essie Christmas mini sets, and to be honest, Forever yummy is indeed a great Christmas red but I would be able to wear it any time of year.
 It is opaque in two coats on my nails and probably also for longer nails.
 Just a fun fact: Essie Forever yummy was originally released as ‘Forever young’ for fall 2008, this might explain the fact why I had never heard of Forever yummy!

 Forever yummy should be easily available everywhere.
 It is for example available over here on Amazon (affiliate link).